Do You Know Who You're Hiring?

 - Perform the same checks on any candidate who has been provided to you by a third party, such as a temporary staff provider firm or a recruiter.
 Even if you have an agreement with the firm about what they will check, recognize that no one will ever care as much as you do about bringing qualified, superior staff people into your firm.
 Every employer has found cases of fraudulent education, work experience, and several serious criminal histories that included violence, arson, and armed robbery when your temp firm has supposedly double-checked candidate credentials.

 - Establish a no-tolerance policy and track record.
 If you find the candidate has lied or exaggerated credentials in any way, eliminate the candidacy.
 If you discover a current employee committed any type of fraud during the hiring process, investigate, and then terminate the person’s employment, if you find the employee was untruthful.
 Establish a no-tolerance policy as an employer and hopefully, your reputation will spread and deter fraudulent behavior in candidates.

 - Perform background checks that make sense for your job and your industry.
 Todd Owens, the General Manager of TalentWise, suggests, “Drug screening is important if your applicants are going to be working with heavy machinery, for example, in the construction industry, or exposed to prescription drugs in the healthcare industry.

 If the applicant will drive company vehicles as a part of their job responsibility, checking their driving records is a must.”
 Additionally, Owens says, “Take advantage of the National Sex Offender Registry database; it's quick and easy and will go miles in protecting your company from hiring a known sex offender, especially if your business is associated with children or the elderly."

 Do appropriate candidate background checking to spare your company the negative effects of resume and job application fraud.
-Time spent in prevention, with thorough candidate background checking, will save you time, energy, and heartbreak.
+Time spent in prevention by performing a thorough candidate background check, will save you time, energy, and heartbreak.